 - 1. For the diagnosis, care, or treatment of an existing health condition or preventative care for an employee's family member, including: - 1.1.
 Child (including a biological, adopted, or foster child, stepchild, legal ward, or a child to whom the employee stands in loco parentis.) - 1.2.
-Spouse or Registered Domestic Partner - 1.3.
+Spouse or Registered Domestic Partner

+- 1.3.
 Parent (including biological, adoptive, or foster parent, stepparent, or legal guardian of an employee or the employee's spouse or registered domestic partner, or a person who stood in loco parentis when the employee was a minor child.) - 1.4.
 Grandparent - 1.5.
-Grandchild.

-1.6.
-Sibling.

-- 2. To obtain any relief or services related to being a victim of domestic violence, sexual assault, or stalking including the following with appropriate certification of the need for such services: - 2.1.
+Grandchild. - 1.6.
+Sibling. - 1.7.
+Designated Person (employee may designate one designated person per 12-month period) - 2.
+To obtain any relief or services related to being a victim of domestic violence, sexual assault, or stalking including the following with appropriate certification of the need for such services: - 2.1.
 A temporary restraining order or restraining order. - 2.2.
 Other injunctive relief to help ensure the health, safety or welfare of themselves or their children. - 2.3.
 To seek medical attention for injuries caused by domestic violence, sexual assault, or stalking. - 2.4.
 To obtain services from a domestic violence shelter, program, or rape crisis center as a result of domestic violence, sexual assault, or stalking. - 2.5.
 To obtain psychological counseling related to an experience of domestic violence, sexual assault, or stalking. - 2.6.
 To participate in safety planning and take other actions to increase safety from future domestic violence, sexual assault, or stalking, including temporary or permanent relocation.